barbarehh/JobScraperBot/README.md

 - Identifies jobs published in the last 2 days.
 - Sends job details (title and link) via Telegram.
 - Runs in a loop, checking for new jobs every hour.
-- Avoids sending duplicate notifications.
+- Avoids sending duplicate notifications by storing the scraped jobs in a JSON file.

 ## Screenshot

 Here's an example of a job notification sent by the bot via Telegram ^^: